jrburke/module/docs/api.md

 * Test for loading just a set of named module.define modules

+* Test for loading a module with just a module.exportDefine, how dependencies work in that case.
+Should work, just need test in place to verify against future changes.

 * declarative config easier for tools to read, for autocomplete. add in loader.config() for top level module objects only, using AMD-inspired config as baseline.
 Accessible via module.top.config();

 * When config is in: update qunit example for an override of module wrapping.
 Also for strict settings.